Globular star cluster 47 Tucanae is a jewel of the southern sky.

 the halo of our Milky Way Galaxy

-along with some 200 other globular star clusters.
+along with around 200 other globular star clusters.

 The second brightest globular cluster (after